 |- Check printing charge||-200||2||Debit expense, credit cash|

 |- NSF deposit rejected||- 500||4||Debit receivable, credit cash|

 |+ Interest income||+ 30||5||Debit cash, credit interest income|

 When the bank reconciliation process is complete, you should be able to print a report through your accounting software that shows the bank and book balances, the identified differences between the two (mostly uncleared checks), and any remaining unreconciled difference.
 Retain a copy of this report for each month.
 The auditors will want to see it as part of their year-end audit.
 The format of the report will vary by software package; a simplistic layout is:

 Bank Reconciliation Record Keeping

-If you complete the bank reconciliation at month-end, then also print the bank reconciliation report and file it in the monthly journal entries binder.
+If you complete the bank reconciliation at month-end, then print the bank reconciliation report and file it in the monthly journal entries binder.
 This gives the auditors ready access to the information if they want to examine the reconciliations at a later date.